 Durham Classics Automotive Miniatures is run by the husband and wife team of Julian and Margaret Stewart together with their son Nicholas.
 The company (est. 1980) is based in Oshawa, Ontario, which is east of Toronto.

 Julian is a native of England and grew up in Croydon, just South of London.
-Like most young British boys, his collection of toys included Dinky models as well as other things mechanical, but Dinky and other miniature vehicles really captivated him.
+Like most young British boys, his collection of toys included Dinky Toys as well as other things mechanical, but Dinky and other miniature vehicles really captivated him.
 This passion was instrumental in helping him develop the Durham Classics line.

 Julian was educated at a U.K. technical school which led to an engineering apprenticeship and a career in engineering drafting which proved handy, as he developed his automotive miniatures.
 Julian emigrated to Canada in 1967 and as a design engineer worked for Phillips Electronics.
 Here, Julian worked with another expatriate, John Hall who became a major player in model collectables and founder of Brooklin Models.